 Some families use a loop schedule to ensure that you are following a routine but giving all the subjects a turn in your homeschool week.
 With a loop schedule you choose which subjects you want to get done every day like bible, reading, math, handwriting and reading aloud.
 For the subjects you may get caught going deeper in like history, science, geography, art, music or poetry you put on a loop schedule.

-So on Monday if you get through History, Science & Geography then on Tuesday you pick up where you left off with Art and continue through your loop.
+So on Monday if you get through History, Science and Geography then on Tuesday you pick up where you left off with Art and continue through your loop.
 I have used the loop schedule and it works pretty awesome but I found we weren’t able to get through certain subjects as quickly as we needed to so we switched back to our regular routine.

-- Up & Ready
+- Up and Ready

 - Breakfast

-- Clean Up/Chores
+- Clean Up and Chores

-- History/Geography – With Dreaming Daughter
+- History and Geography — with Dreaming Daughter

 - Lunch